NSHipster/articles/2014-09-15-image-resizing.md

 let scaledImage = UIGraphicsGetImageFromCurrentImageContext()
 ~~~

 `UIGraphicsBeginImageContextWithOptions()` creates a temporary rendering context into which the original is drawn.
 The first argument, `size`, is the target size of the scaled image.
 The second argument, `isOpaque` is used to determine whether an alpha channel is rendered.
 Setting this to `false` for images without transparency (i.e. an alpha channel) may result in an image with a pink hue.
 The third argument `scale` is the display scale factor.
-When set to `0.0`, the scale factor of the main screen is used, which for Retina displays is `2.0`.
+When set to `0.0`, the scale factor of the main screen is used, which for Retina displays is `2.0` or higher (`3.0` on the iPhone 6 Plus).

 ### `CGBitmapContextCreate` & `CGContextDrawImage`